opencircular/docs/10_point-systems.md

 |     Drop Off (Subsidized)      |    0 KSH      |  Low Income     | point reward/cash |  1   |     100        |     100 KSH                    |     5%                                  | N/A
 |     Drop Off (Unsubsidized)    |    0 KSH      |  Medium Income  | point reward   |     1   |     100        |      0                         |     7%                                  | N/A

-- <i>values above are dynamic except "KG to Points" are not</i>
+- <i>Most of the values above are dynamic...except "KG to Points"</i>

-- `Services` typically target different demographics and offer different `premium features`
+- `Services`
-    - Residential Pickup (Paid): On Demand Pickup in AM or PM
+    - The "Residential Pickup (Paid)" service offers a premium "On Demand Pickup" feature
-    - Residential Pickup (Free): Flexible Pickup whenever an efficient route is available
+    - The "Residential Pickup (Free)" service offers a non time sensative pickup window
-    - Drop Off: get paid
+    - the "Drop off" service offers the consumer getting a reward/paid

-- `Demographics `The chart above shows specially crafted services for different demographics.
+- `Demographics` The chart above shows specially crafted services for different demographics.
 There are many different types of users in the system with different desires driving their actions.
 Lets take, for example, the three types of consumers: High Income Consumer, Low Income Consumer and Medium Income consumer.
 The high income consumer may be willing to pay 300 shillings to a collector for a residential pickup.
 This is based on a convenience factor, which can be thought of as a premium feature.
 In return, they may want to document this act of goodwill.
 We could in return give them a certain amount of points in return for the effort (they could possibly donate the reward).

-- `Incentives` The goal is to split the demographic and figure out what the minimum amount of reward is to drive recycling behaviors.
+- `Incentives` The goal is to figure out what the minimum reward is to drive recycling behaviors.
 The complexity above can be hidden in the app.
 As time goes on and we build out the network we may be able to offer free residential pickups.
-I think this goal ought to be thought more of as a means of gamification and not to get stuck on the details of exchange rates (at the consumer level).
+I think this goal ought to be thought more of as a means of gamification and avoid getting stuck with details of exchange rates (at the consumer level).

 - `Subsidies` Some demographics will need to be paid to recycle, specifically the `drop off` service targeting the low income demographic.
 This could be in the form of donations from sponsors, governments, or possibly a dividend cut from the local recycling center.

 - `Material Split` When a consumer drops off recycling at a center they could get a percentage of the value.
-This will be based on many market factors as well as how efficient the local recycling system is.
+This will be based on many market factors, as well as how efficient the local recycling system is.
 I suspect at first the split for the consumer will be 0% but in time as the recycling supply chain becomes more effiecnet and the value of the material increases the material split could increase and consumers could get paid to recycle!

-- `Gamification` all the factors above can be addressed by a gamification framework.
+- `Gamification` All the factors above can be addressed by a gamification framework.
 A framework called the "Octalysis framework" is used by all major tech companies from Uber to Google.
 In "big tech" some services appear to be free but they have different business models backing them. https://yukaichou.com/gamification-examples/octalysis-complete-gamification-framework/